 - An option period is not required, but it is recommended.

-- The option period provides protection for a buyer from losing their much larger earnest money deposit; usually 1 or 2% of the purchase price.
-In essence, the option fee works almost like an insurance policy.
+- The option period provides protection for a buyer from losing their much larger earnest money deposit and being potentially sued for non-performance for backing out of a deal.

 - The option fee is negotiable and generally ranges from $100 – $250.